Maastricht, The Netherlands

 Campus and Facilities

-The campus was built in 2015 into a park-like environment, in the north-east of Maastricht city centre.
-The site is surrounded by sports fields, an English-style nature reserve and new housing.
+The campus was built in 2015 into a park-like environment, close to the north-east of Maastricht city centre.
+The site is surrounded by sports fields, a nature reserve and new housing.
 In order to access the campus, one crosses over a bridge that is only accessible to pedestrians and cyclists.

 Day student applications for Primary and Secondary must meet the requirements of the Dutch Law on International Education.
-Residential IB Diploma students are recruited through UWC's national committee system or through the UWC Global Selection Programme.
+Residential IBDP and IBCP Diploma students are recruited through UWC's national committee system or through the UWC Global Selection Programme.
 For more information about UWC Maastricht, visit the website.